stevehodgkiss/interaction/README.md

 # UseCase

-Provides a convention for modelling user interactions with use case classes.
+Provides a convention for modelling user interactions as use case classes.
 A use case represents something a user does with your application, and is named as a verb.
 SignUp, RequestResetPasswordEmail etc.